gristlabs/grist-core/README.md

 docker run --env PORT=9999 -p 9999:9999 -v $PWD/persist:/persist -it gristlabs/grist
 ```

+To enable gVisor sandboxing, set `--env GRIST_SANDBOX_FLAVOR=gvisor`.
+This should work with default docker settings, but may not work in all
+environments.

 ## Building from source

 To build Grist from source, follow these steps: